Maradona

 A higher OVR card can still be the wrong pull if it breaks the links holding your squad together.
 Position fit and chemistry come before another reroll because the best replacement is the slot blocking Cup entry or dragging down the Starting XI rating.

 Captains and Cup cards are chase goals, not shortcuts for a messy lineup.
-The better priority is the player who moves the Starting XI toward Cup entry; Captains, Premium Captains, and Cup rewards make more sense after that first tournament gate is within reach.
+Premium Captains come from completing select 2002 teams, while Cup standout cards come after Cup wins, so the better first target is the player who moves the Starting XI toward Cup entry.

-Code status comes first when resources are about to be spent; when a redeem option exists, it can change the next roll.
-If nothing changes there, early squad mistakes matter next; tier lists matter once Prime, Captain, Cup, or high-OVR cards are fighting for a real Starting XI slot.
+Codes come first when a pack, reroll, or refresh is about to happen.
+Code rewards can change the next squad move; guides matter next for Cup entry, and tier lists matter once Prime, Captain, Cup, or high-OVR cards fight for a Starting XI slot.

 The Starting XI needs 93 OVR or higher before Cup Mode becomes the next goal.
 If the squad is short, the weakest position or chemistry break matters more than rerolls on cards that cannot raise the entry lineup.